Wildlife of the United Arab Emirates: Fauna

-Over four hundred species of bird have been recorded in the United Arab Emirates, with about ninety species breeding regularly in the country while the balance are winter visitors, migrants or vagrants.
+Over four hundred species of birds have been recorded in the United Arab Emirates, with about ninety species breeding regularly in the country while the remainder are winter visitors.
 The country is on the crossroads of two major migratory routes, one between the Palaearctic and Africa, the other between the Near East and the Indian subcontinent, and the migrants make use of the many types of habitat available.